 - Before we quote our equipment we like to get a hard panel quote.

-- When we submit our equipment for approval we like to include the panel submittal.
+- When we submit our equipment for approval we include a panel submittal.

-- We like to order panels after our customer has approved our panel submittal.
+- We like to order panels when our customer has approved our panel submittal.

 - We need support when panel questions or problems arise.

-- We order / ship panels into / from inventory.
+- Control panels are ordered into and shipped from inventory.

 - We provide limited panel support.

-Before you make your decision verify they provide what you want.
+Before you choose your new panel builder verify they provide what you want.
 Don’t assume anything.
 Prepare a list of questions.
-Go see their facility and meet their people.
+When practical go see their facility and meet their people.
 Get them to show you their process.
-Ask about their history, business focus, etc. If you sell flexible equipment with engineered control panels these questions should be on your list.
+Ask about their history, business focus, etc. When you have a flexible business model these questions should be on your list.

 - How fast can you produce a Quotation ?